Austria beats Netherlands 3-2 to reach knockout stage of Euro 2024 as group winner ahead of France

 It proved to be the winner despite a frenetic finale with chances at both ends.

+Austria snapped a seven-game losing run against the Netherlands, including a group-stage defeat in the last edition of the tournament.

+It was exactly 36 years to the day since the Netherlands won Euro ’88 in Munich.

-Netherlands coach Ronald Koeman made three changes to the team that drew against France.
+Netherlands coach Ronald Koeman, who played on that championship team in 1988, made three changes Tuesday to the team that drew against France.
 He had criticized Simons for not pressing enough in that match and subsequently dropped the young player in favor of Joey Veerman in midfield.
 Lutsharel Geertruida started for Denzel Dumfries at right-back, and Malen started in place of Jeremie Frimpong, who plays as a wing back for Bayer Leverkusen.

 But Koeman’s team made a lethargic start in contrast to the busy Austrians, who scored when Malen turned Alexander Prass’ cross inside the left post.